acid-bong/suckless/README.md

   - Well, nah. `light`'s output isn't an integer and i'm too lazy to cut off the decimals, so I'll stick to brightnessctl.
 If it works, it works.
 - Apply the "[tag previews](https://dwm.suckless.org/patches/tag-previews/)" patch (yup, i'm a mouse normie)
 - Try "[taglabels](https://dwm.suckless.org/patches/taglabels/)" patch (maybe i'll finally create new tags/branches for different patches)
+- Finally add more comments into the config.
+For default options too